-Our on-line framework, referred to as DRIF (Dynamic Reliability Improvement Framework), solves the problem outlined above by dynamically and judiciously scaling core frequencies to increase soft-error reliability.
-By leveraging the power and performance features of the "big-little" type MPSoCs, we dynamically migrate workload and activate the most powerefficient cores to execute tasks.
+Our online framework, referred to as dynamic reliability improvement framework (DRIF), solves the problem outlined above by dynamically and judiciously scaling core frequencies to increase soft-error reliability.
+By leveraging the power and performance features of the big-little type MPSoCs, we dynamically migrate workload and activate the most powerefficient cores to execute tasks.
 Meanwhile, in order to reduce the computational overhead to check whether the lifetime reliability caused by a thermal profile is larger than a lifetime reliability constraint, we design a tool, referred to as LTR-Checker, which is computational efficient to use at run time.

-Our paper makes three main contributions. (i) We propose a computationally efficient method to determine whether a given temporal thermal profile would respect the corresponding lifetime reliability threshold. (ii) By performing extensive experiments on a hardware platform, we experimentally establish a suitable task migration guideline allowing tasks executed on most power efficient cores. (iii) We develop an on-line framework to maximize soft-error reliability under temperature, real-time, and lifetime reliability constraints by scaling cores' frequencies and selecting the most power efficient cores to execute tasks.
+This paper makes three main contributions.

+- We propose a computationally efficient method to determine whether a given temporal thermal profile would respect the corresponding lifetime reliability threshold. - By performing extensive experiments on a hardware platform, we experimentally establish a suitable task migration guideline allowing tasks executed on most power efficient cores. - 3) We develop an online framework to maximize soft-error reliability under temperature, real-time, and lifetime reliability constraints by scaling cores' frequencies and selecting the most power efficient cores to execute tasks.